 - January 24, 2017 - CALSTART

-On April 28, FTA announced the availability of $55 million of FY2017 funds for the purchase or lease of low or no emission vehicles as well as related equipment or facilities.
-Download our Low-No infographic.
+On April 23, FTA announced the availability of $84.45 million of FY2018 funds for the purchase or lease of low or no emission vehicles as well as related equipment or facilities.

 Eligible applicants include direct recipients of FTA grants under the Section 5307 Urbanized Area Formula program, states, and Indian Tribes.
 Except for projects proposed by Indian Tribes, proposals for funding eligible projects in rural (non-urbanized) areas must be submitted as part of a consolidated state proposal.
 States and other eligible applicants also may submit consolidated proposals for projects in urbanized areas.